Comparison

 TestMyApps vs BetaFamily: Which Beta Testing Option Fits Your Launch?

-Compare TestMyApps and BetaFamily for mobile beta testing, real testers, Android closed testing, iOS TestFlight feedback, and launch workflows.
+Compare TestMyApps and BetaFamily for mobile beta testing, real testers, Google Play closed testing, the 12 testers for 14 days requirement, and launch workflows.

 TestMyApps vs BetaFamily is not a simple winner-take-all choice — it is a workflow fit question.
 BetaFamily is a broad crowdtesting community where developers post test campaigns and testers from a large pool respond.
-TestMyApps is positioned around managed tester coordination for launch teams that need Google Play closed testing support, TestFlight-style feedback organization, and visible progress through a structured beta run.
+TestMyApps is positioned around managed tester coordination for launch teams that need Google Play closed testing support — 12 opted-in testers for 14 continuous days — and visible progress through a structured run.

 Both can help you find people to install an app.
 The difference shows up in how much launch coordination you need: opt-in tracking for Play Console, scenario-based tasks, reminders during a fourteen-day window, and closeout notes before production access.